pejaverlab/clingen-svi-comp_calibration_python/README.md

 [smoothing]
 gaussian_smoothing = False   # Apply Gaussian Smoothing on result
-unlabelled_data = True       # Set True of Unbalelled Data is available and to be used for smoothing windowgnomadfraction = 0.03  # For the adaptive	windows for computing the local  probabilty, this defines the minimum fraction of 'unlabelled data points' that should be in the window
+data_smoothing = True       # Set True of Unbalelled Data is available and to be used for smoothing windowgnomadfraction = 0.03  # For the adaptive	windows for computing the local  probabilty, this defines the minimum fraction of 'unlabelled data points' that should be in the window

 ```